awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

    + **`com.amazonaws.region.kms`**: This endpoint is optional but can be created if you want to use AWS Key Management Service \(AWS KMS\) encryption for Session Manager or Parameter Store parameters\.

 1. Follow the steps in [Creating a Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#create-gateway-endpoint) to create the following gateway endpoint for Amazon S3\.
    + **`com.amazonaws.region.s3`**: Systems Manager uses this endpoint to update SSM Agent, perform patching operations, and for tasks like uploading output logs you choose to store in S3 buckets, retrieving scripts or other files you store in buckets, and so on\.
+If the security group associated with your instances restricts outbound traffic, you must add a rule to allow traffic to the prefix list for Amazon S3\.
+For more information, see [Modify your security group](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html#vpc-endpoints-security) in the *AWS PrivateLink Guide*\.

 ## Create an interface VPC endpoint policy<a name="sysman-endpoint-policies"></a>